Climate and Fire Interactions

 The authors found that in flammability-limited ecoregions, specifically the Western Cordillera and Appalachian forests, long-term drought conditions were strong predictors of very large fire occurrence.
 Prior year anomalously wet conditions preceded very large fire occurrence in fuel-limited ecoregions, Semi-arid Prairies and Sierra Madre Piedmont of southern Arizona.

-The authors found that KBDI is expected to increase, driven primarily by increasing temperature across the Southwest, Rocky Mountains, northern Great Plains, Southeast, and Pacific coast, thereby increasing future fire potential across most of the continental U.S.
+The authors found that the Keetch-Byram Drought Index (KBDI) is expected to increase, driven primarily by increasing temperature across the Southwest, Rocky Mountains, northern Great Plains, Southeast, and Pacific coast, thereby increasing future fire potential across most of the continental U.S.

 Climate-induced stress leading to increased tree mortality interacts with disturbance such as fire further exacerbating mortality.
 There is uncertainty how future climate change may affect this feedback loop between physiological stress and fire disturbance.